sybrew/the-seo-framework/readme.txt

 		* Plugin (de)activation functions are no created when the plugin isn't being (de)activated.
 			* Instead, they've been moved in `inc/functions/plugin-(de)activation.php` and run directly as the files are called.
 		* Various admin page wrappers have been moved into views:
-			* SEO Settings page wrap
+			* SEO Settings page wrap.
-			* SEO Settings page columns
+			* SEO Settings page columns.
 			* In-Post SEO box navigational wrapper.
 	* **Removed:**
 		* Method `admin()`, it has been converted into a file to reduce memory usage.